-Insurance companies have a lot of information about their policyholders – a lot!
-But just because they possess the information doesn’t mean they really know their policyholders very well.
+Insurance companies have a lot of information about their policyholders, but just because they possess the information doesn’t mean they really know their policyholders.

-Let’s be honest – insurers don’t have the ability to access all this information, and even if they did, they struggle to interpret what it all means.
+Let’s be honest – insurers don’t have the ability to access all this data, and even if they did, they struggle to interpret what it all means.
 Why?
 Much of an insurance company’s data is siphoned off to different systems within the organization and cannot be leveraged for strategic business decision-making.
-In fact, according to Willis Towers Watson, less than 20% of the data that insurers have is being used for this purpose.
+In fact, according to Willis Towers Watson, less than 20% of the data that insurers have is being used for this purpose. have is being used for this purpose.

-But what if life insurers did know their policyholders well?
+But what if life insurers used this data?

-If the organization had access to the whole story, insurers would be able to act preemptively, and to strategize regarding the value of a specific policyholder.
+If the organization had access to the whole story, it would be able to act preemptively and strategize regarding the value of a specific policyholder.

 Atidot’s technology uses predictive analytics and AI to help insurance companies do just this.
-By augmenting customer data with public, open source information, Atidot can predict insurance-specific behavior based on big data analysis and trends.
+By augmenting customer data with open-source information, Atidot can predict insurance-specific behavior based on big data analysis and trends.
 The Atidot algorithm automatically scans all data resources and pinpoints relevant insights about policyholders that insurers can turn into business opportunities.

-With Atidot, insurance companies can uncover embedded value in their existing books of business which they never knew was there – as if they’ve been sitting on a gold mine all this time.
+With Atidot, insurance companies can uncover invisible value in their existing books of business.
+They’ve been sitting on a goldmine all this time.